-The Jim Casey Community Service Award is the highest honor that can be bestowed on any UPS employee.
-Each year, one employee out of more than 444,000 is selected and recognized for demonstrating an exceptional commitment to helping others in their community.
+The Jim Casey Community Service Award is given to a UPSer who demonstrates an exceptional commitment to helping others in their community.
+Each year, one employee out of more than 454,000 active UPSers is selected and recognized for demonstrating an exceptional commitment to helping others in their community.

 Pat Grace’s Gracious Gift

 Pat Grace’s dedication to helping lift his hometown of Lansdowne, Maryland out of decline and provide a safe place for youth is truly remarkable.
 His efforts have earned him the UPS 2016 Jim Casey Community Service Award, which recognizes one employee each year for exceptional community volunteerism.

 Lansdowne is afflicted by a tremendous amount of distress, with one-in-four families living below the poverty line and an unemployment rate that is double the national average.
 This hardship affects the children of the area, where only 63 percent of the students graduate the eighth grade.
 These systemic issues lead to higher crime rates and drug use – and Pat felt an obligation to help make things better.

 Pat, along with his brothers, created the Leadership Through Athletics organization and community center in 2004 to provide a place for children and teens to go after school.
 Through the program, children participate in team sports, gain leadership skills and receive mentoring.
 “We talk about the fundamentals of basketball, but we also teach the kids about leadership, the importance of education, and making good decisions,” says Pat.
 The facility also supports seniors, giving them a safe place to stay active and connected, and a chance for a better quality of life.

 Pat’s leadership by example speaks to one of UPS Founder Jim Casey’s great truths – “one measure of your success will be the degree you build up others who work with you.
 While building up others, you will build up yourself.”